jlbokass/Snowtrick/README.md

 In this simple Symfony project, i build API website.

-This work is done as part of my PHP web developer training with Openclassroom - project 6.
+This work is done as part of my PHP web developer.

 ## Installation